-The last step of this learning pyramid consists of a complete robotics project where students combine everything previously learnt.
+The last step of this learning pyramid consists of a complete Robotics project where students combine everything previously learnt.
 For example, some projects developed are:

-- 1. Navigation following a line (Figures 4.23, 4.24 and 4.25). - 2.
-Navigation avoiding obstacles by means of ultrasounds (Figures 4.26 and 4.27).
-Its implementation in JdeRobot-Kids is shown for any platform in Code 4.6. - 3.
-Navigation following the light projected by the flash of a mobile phone. - 4.
-Sumo fight between two mBots.
+- 1. Navigation following a line (Figures 4.24, 4.25 and 4.26). - 2.
+Navigation avoiding obstacles by means of ultrasounds (Figures 4.27 and 4.28).
+Its implementation in JdeRobot-Kids is shown for any platform in Code 4.6.